jeffgeiger/recipes/spicy_Korean_porkchops.md

 ### Preparation

-Mix all ingredients and place in a container in the refrigertor for at least 12 hours.
+Mix all ingredients and place in a container in the refrigerator for at least 12 hours.

 Broil in cast iron for 4-6 minutes, flip, cook another 4-6 minutes.
 (Or until done.
 YMMV)